Kevin-Arias/Language-CheatSheet/README.md

 num = 12
 answer = True
 ```
-Let us look at Strings in particular and see some useful functions we can use on strings:
+**Strings**: Let us look at Strings in particular and see some useful functions we can use on strings:
 - `len` : allows us to find length of string
 ```python
 phrase = "Hi"